payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/index.md

 * **Convenience:** Use familiar Indian payment methods for international transactions
 * **Digital Process:** Complete the entire remittance process online without visiting banks
 * **Transparency:** Clear visibility of exchange rates, fees, and TCS amounts
-* **24/7 Availability:** Make international payments anytime, not limited to banking hours
-* **Regulatory Compliance:** Automatic handling of necessary declarations and tax requirements
+* **Regulatory Compliance:** Automatic handling of necessary declarations and tax requirements for buyers

 ## Use Cases